 - Reduces scar tissue formation associated with immobilization and injury

 - Promotes relaxation

 Our muscles, tendons, connective tissue and bones get stronger and resist injury by adapting to progressive resistance or overload.
-Adaptation is the process by which the body increases its tolerance level to exercise or other physical demand as long as adequate recovery is allowed.
+Adaptation is the process by which the body increases its tolerance level to exercise or other physical demands as long as adequate recovery is allowed.
 Strength training should consist of progressive overload so that adaptation occurs most effectively.

 Strength training can be performed using machines, cables, dumbbells, barbells, medicine balls, elastic bands and cords and even body weight.
 Exercises can isolate single muscle groups or multiple muscle groups that mimic specific movements.
-The latter are often referred to as “functional” exercises because they include movements that occur in real life and sport and require the body to provide the leverage and balance for the movement, not a machine.
+The latter are often referred to as “functional” exercises because they include movements that occur in real life and sport and often require the body to provide the leverage and balance for the movement, not a machine.